Gray categories with duals and their diagrams: Category, 2-category and Gray category diagrams

-\item A three-dimensional diagram is called progressive, if the projection $p_2\colon (w,x,y)\mapsto (x,y)$ is a regular mapping of each surface, and the projection $p_1\circ p_2\colon (w,x,y)\mapsto y$ a regular mapping of each line.
+\item A three-dimensional diagram is called {\bf progressive}, if the projection $p_2\colon (w,x,y)\mapsto (x,y)$ is a regular mapping of each surface, and the projection $p_1\circ p_2\colon (w,x,y)\mapsto y$ a regular mapping of each line.

-\item A progressive three-dimen\-sional diagram is called generic if the following conditions on the image of the diagram under the projection $p_2:(w,x,y)\to(x,y)$ hold: \begin{enumerate} \item any two different vertices project to different points in $[0,1]^2$. \item the images of any two lines meet only at interior points of $[0,1]^2$, and at every point where they meet, they cross transversally. \item Vertices and crossings in the image do not coincide with the projection of points on other lines. \end{enumerate} \end{enumerate} \end{definition}
+\item A progressive three-dimen\-sional diagram is called {\bf generic} if the following conditions on the image of the diagram under the projection $p_2\colon(w,x,y)\mapsto(x,y)$ hold: \begin{enumerate} \item The images of any two lines meet only at interior points of $[0,1]^2$, and at every point where they meet, they cross transversally. \item Crossing points and the projections of vertices do not coincide with the projections of any other vertices or points on lines. \end{enumerate} \end{enumerate} \end{definition}

+Just as the number of vertices, the number of crossing points in the projection of a generic three-dimensional diagram is finite.
+This follows because the image of a compact polyhedron under a PL map is a compact polyhedron \cite[Sec.~2.5]{RS}.
+Applied to the projection of the 1-skeleton to $\R^2$, this yields that projection is a compact polyhedron and hence can only have a finite number of crossing points.

-Condition (1) (a) in this definition states that lines in the diagram can intersect the boundary of the unit cube only in its top face $[0,1]^2\times\{0\}$ and its bottom face $[0,1]^2\times\{1\}$ and that surfaces of the diagram cannot intersect its front face $\{0\}\times[0,1]^2$ or its back face $\{0\}\times [0,1]^2$.
+Condition (1) (a) in this definition states that lines in the diagram can intersect the boundary of the unit cube only in its top face $[0,1]^2\times\{0\}$ and its bottom face $[0,1]^2\times\{1\}$ and that surfaces of the diagram cannot intersect its front face $\{1\}\times[0,1]^2$ or its back face $\{0\}\times [0,1]^2$.
 This is the three-dimensional analogue of the condition that lines in two-dimensional diagrams intersect only the top and bottom edge of the diagram.
 Condition (1) (b) is a new feature that does not appear in lower dimensions; in dimension two the side edges are required to be empty.
 For a generic three-dimensional diagram, the source and target are generic two-dimensional diagrams.

-Mappings of three-dimensional diagrams are defined in analogy to the one- and two-dimensional case. \begin{definition}[Mappings of $n$-dimensional diagrams] $\quad$ \begin{enumerate} \item A mapping $D\to D'$ of three-dimensional diagrams is a PL-embedding $m\colon [0,1]^3\to [0,1]^3$ that preserves the $k$-skeleta, i.e., $m(X^k)\subset X'^k$, for $k=0,1,\ldots 3$. \item A mapping of three-dimensional diagrams is called a homomorphism if it is a PL-homeomorphism and is the identity map on the boundary $\partial[0,1]^3$.
-An isomorphism of three-dimensional diagrams is a homomorphism that has an inverse.
+Mappings of three-dimensional diagrams are defined in analogy to the one- and two-dimensional case. \begin{definition} $\quad$ \begin{enumerate} \item A {\bf mapping} $D\to D'$ {\bf of three-dimensional diagrams} is a PL embedding $m\colon [0,1]^3\to [0,1]^3$ that preserves the $k$-skeleta, i.e., $m(X^k)\subset X'^k$, for $k=0,1,\ldots 3$. \item A mapping of three-dimensional diagrams is called a {\bf homomorphism} if it is a PL homeomorphism and is the identity map on the boundary $\partial[0,1]^3$.
+An {\bf isomorphism} of three-dimensional diagrams is a homomorphism that has an inverse.